zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/oci-apm-wls-oke/03-create-file-system/create-file-system.md

 ### Prerequisites

-* Requires OCI quota to create a file system and associated resources
+* OCI quota and permissions to create a file system and associated resources.
+See **[Creating File Systems](https://docs.oracle.com/en-us/iaas/Content/File/Tasks/creatingfilesystems.htm)** and **[Service Limits](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/servicelimits.htm#top)** in the Oracle Cloud documentation.
 * Completion of the Lab 1 and Lab 2